aJimenez19037/COE379L-Projects/README.md

 docker run --rm --name nb -p 8888:8888 -v $(pwd)/nb-data:/code -d --entrypoint=sleep jstubbs/coe379l infinity
 docker exec -it nb bash
 ```
 Running test_api.py - First step is to install tensorflow_datasets as the class container does not install install.
 You can then run the python script by passing in an image.
-In the commands bellow we pass is a test image that is labeled as damage.
+In the commands below we pass a test image that is labeled as damage.
 We see the model output agrees as the probability that it is damage is 0.9999943971633911.
+Additionally this script is written to use the alt_lenet5 route as it performed the best out of all of the models built for this project.
 ```
 pip install tensorflow_datasets
 cd Project3/